t2-project/devops/terraform/README.md

 This folder contains the files to deploy the T2-Project with [Terraform](https://www.terraform.io/) for different target environments: local (kind), AWS (EKS) and Azure (AKS).
 Terraform is a infrastructure as code tool that uses a declarative approach.

-The Terraform CLI feature [Workspaces](https://developer.hashicorp.com/terraform/cli/workspaces) is used to separate the state depending on which target environment you are currently using (`kind`, `aws`, or `azure`).
+Directories are used to separate the different environments and state files.
-If you are using the scripts (see below), the workspace is switched accordingly.
+If you are using the scripts (see below), the correct directory is used automatically.

 The script are using the terraform apply parameter `-auto-approve`.
 Please be aware of that!